 Friends and family gather together to help the addicted person.
-The process is designed to convey the love and concern, not to display any anger or resentment that may exist.
+The process is designed to convey love and concern, not to vent any anger or resentment that may exist.
 Each person has an opportunity to state their concerns, supported by actual events that led to the concern, and their desire for the troubled individual to seek treatment immediately.

 The impact of an intervention is in its ability to present and create a “crisis” in the addicted person’s life to a point where the person sees treatment as the only option.
 If the person chooses not to engage, then some significant consequences go into effect; in general, the participants withdraw their support until the person seeks help.
 This is not punishment but an attempt to protect themselves from the abusive behavior that an addicted person engages in on a regular basis.
 The family cannot control the drug or alcohol use.
-They can however control their own response to its use.
+They can, however, control their own response to its use.